 SECTOR PLAN / STRATEGIES PURPOSE OF THE SECTOR PLAN / STRATEGY LEGAL REQUIREMENT DATE ADOPTED (Council Resolution Ref.)
 DATE/S REVIEWED/AMENDE D (Council Resolution Ref.)
-DUE DATE FOR NEXT REVIEW / AMENDMENT CURRENT STATUS COMMENTS/DISCUSSION Child and Youth Development Strategy Provides a framework against which the metro can mainstream child and youth development within the metro's core business SA Constitution 1996 National Youth Policy 2020 & Provincial Youth Strategy 2015 and National Integrated Early Childhood Development Policy 2015 2017 Last reviewed 2017 Document is reviewed as needed in line with the National Youth Policy and Provincial Youth Strategy Document still relevant BCMM Disability Strategy A mainstreaming tool for the inclusion and participation of persons with disability within metro processes SA Constitution 1996 Promotion Equality & Prevention Unfair Discrimination Act 2000 SALGA Disability Framework for Local Government 2009 2016 Last reviewed 2016 Document is reviewed as needed in line with the National and Provincial legislation and guidelines Document still relevant BCMM Metro AIDS Council Implementation Plan HIV, TB and STIs The Implementation Plan as devolved from the Provincial Implementation Plan guides the Metro AIDS Council with its coordination role for the multi-stakeholder response to HIV, TB and STIs SA Constitution 1996 National HIV/Aids / TB Strategic Plan & Provincial HIV/Aids / TB and STI's Strategic Plan Eastern Cape AIDS Council Implementation Plan 2017-2022, 2017 Last reviewed 2017 Document is reviewed as needed in line with the National and Provincial HIV/Aids/TB and STI's Strategic Plans Document still relevant BCMM Public Participation Strategy , The South African Constitution of 1996 states Municipal Structures Act 117 of 1998 (as amended in 2000 and 2003) Municipal Systems Act 32 of 2000 National draft policy guideline on public participation 2011
+DUE DATE FOR NEXT REVIEW / AMENDMENT CURRENT STATUS COMMENTS/DISCUSSION Child and Youth Development Strategy Provides a framework against which the metro can mainstream child and youth development within the metro's core business SA Constitution 1996 National Youth Policy 2020 & Provincial Youth Strategy 2015 and National Integrated Early Childhood Development Policy 2015 2017 Last reviewed 2017 Document is reviewed as needed in line with the National Youth Policy and Provincial Youth Strategy Document still relevant BCMM Disability Strategy A mainstreaming tool for the inclusion and participation of persons with disability within metro processes SA Constitution 1996 Promotion Equality & Prevention Unfair Discrimination Act 2000 SALGA Disability Framework for Local Government 2009 2016 Last reviewed 2016 Document is reviewed as needed in line with the National and Provincial legislation and guidelines Document still relevant BCMM Metro AIDS Council Implementation Plan HIV, TB and STIs The Implementation Plan as devolved from the Provincial Implementation Plan guides the Metro AIDS Council with its coordination role for the multi-stakeholder response to HIV, TB and STIs SA Constitution 1996 National HIV/Aids / TB Strategic Plan & Provincial HIV/Aids / TB and STI's Strategic Plan Eastern Cape AIDS Council Implementation Plan 2017-2022, 2017 Last reviewed 2017 Document is reviewed as needed in line with the National and Provincial HIV/Aids/TB and STI's Strategic Plans Document still relevant BCMM Public Participation Strategy The Strategy provides mechanisms by which the public may participate in the affairs of the municipality and to clarify roles and responsibilities of all the role players and interested parties.
+The South African Constitution of 1996 states Municipal Structures Act 117 of 1998 (as amended in 2000 and 2003) Municipal Systems Act 32 of 2000 National draft policy guideline on public participation 2011